-Scientists identify new strategy to fight deadly infection in cystic fibrosisJanuary 23rd, 2013 by Emily Caldwell in Medical research /
+Scientists identify new strategy to fight deadly infection in cystic fibrosisJanuary 23, 2013 by Emily Caldwell in Medicine & Health / Medical research

 New research suggests that lowering excessive levels of a protein in immune system cells could be a strategy to clear an infection that is deadly to patients with cystic fibrosis (CF).